morizotter/moritanaoki.org/source/_posts/2013-11-27-octpress-customizing.markdown

 ---
 layout: post
-title: "Octpress Customizing"
+title: "Octopress Customizing"
 date: 2013-11-27 04:13:37 +0900
 comments: true
 categories:
 ---

 Now I was customizing the Octopress.
 I'm not accustomed to the css and a whole project design - I think it means I'm new to the web site programming, because of that, I just rewrite and add in the theme's base css.
 I think there are better ways.
-SCCS???
+SCSS???

 My choice is [greyshade](https://github.com/shashankmehta/greyshade).
 I think this choice is not bad, rather good.
 I can find many blogs using this theme.
 But almost of all I found out were customized version.